Difference Between Cargo and Freight Forwarder Insurance

 For example, around 2,000 containers on a cargo ship were lost or damaged when it was hit by stormy weather in the Pacific Ocean.
 Such cases are very common due to unpredictable weather.
-Fortunately, cargo insurance will cover the lost or damaged cargo directly to the policyholder.
+Fortunately, cargo insurance will cover the lost or damaged cargo to the policyholder.

 What is Freight Forwarder Insurance?

-Therefore, they will always be held liable if things go wrong, so they need insurance to protect their liability.
+Thus, they will always be held liable if things go wrong, so they need insurance to protect their liability.

 Freight forwarder liability (FFL) insuranceprotects freight forwarders’ liability from various situations that lead to the loss or damage of goods.
 The insurance also protects their business liability regarding local customs or third-party issues.

-Thus, the insurance helps freight forwarders recover from unpredictable situations with the responsible cargo.
+Therefore, the insurance helps freight forwarders recover from unpredictable situations with the responsible cargo.